Requirements for Exporting Processed Egg Products

 Products containing eggs in a relatively small proportion or that historically have not been considered by consumers as products of the egg food industry are not represented as egg products and are regulated by the Food and Drug Administration (FDA).
 Agricultural Marketing Service will certify for FDA a wide range of products, including cooked omelets, frozen egg patties, crepes, hard boiled eggs, egg substitutes, imitation egg products, mayonnaise, and foods containing egg extracts.

 While these FDA-regulated products containing eggs may be produced under FSIS voluntary inspection for distribution in U.S. commerce, FSIS stopped certifying these products for export November 10, 2014.
 Exporters should contact the FDA or USDA’s Agricultural Marketing Service for assistance.
 Additional information can be found on AMS' Website.

 For any shipments of FDA-regulated products containing eggs previously certified by FSIS using the PY-200, exporters seeking a replacement certificate are to contact FSIS headquarters at 1-855-444-9904 or by e-mail at firstname.lastname@example.org.

 Requirements for all Countries (Countries with additional requirements are listed below)

-At the request of an exporter, FSIS will issue FSIS Form PY-200, provided the egg products meet FSIS requirements.
-Additionally, the following certification statement may be included on the PY-200 upon the request of the exporter.
+At the request of the exporter, FSIS will issue FSIS Form 9060-5EP, provided the egg products are amenable to the Egg Products Inspection Act and meet FSIS requirements.

-Prior to shipping egg products, exporters should be advised to have their importers confirm that the importing country will accept the certification statements indicated on the PY-200.
+Prior to shipping egg products, exporters should be advised to have their importers confirm that the importing country will accept the certification statements indicated on the FSIS Form 9060-5EP.

 Countries with Additional Requirements